 Traditional Romanian Food: Grilled Meats & Fish Dishes

 Mici / Mititei – Rolled Meat

 The words Mici & Mititei both mean “Small ones”, and mici is literally a small rolled meat.
-Normally made from a mix of beef, pork and lamb as well as spices that may include garlic, black pepper, thyme, and coriander.
+Normally made from a mix of beef, pork, and lamb as well as spices that may include garlic, black pepper, thyme, and coriander.
 They are similar to “Ćevapi”, a rolled meat considered as a national dish in Bosnia.
 But Mici is the original Romanian version, supposedly invented in the 19th century, and can be found on almost every restaurant menu.

 The above were eaten at Hanu’ Berarilor Casa Soare.

-Pleşcoi Sausages are a firm, thin sausage made from mutton and spiced with garlic and chilli.
+Pleşcoi Sausages are a firm, thin sausage made from mutton and spiced with garlic and chili.
 They taste a little dry but are packed with flavor.
 Traditionally these are made by home producers in the village of Pleşcoi, and can be bought door to door.
 Now they are produced on a larger scale to meet demand.